joergkrause/nyaf/docs/md/docs/lib/jsx.md

 The first part of a TSX tag determines the type of the element.
 It's the name of a registered Web Component.

-### User-Defined Components Must Be in Kebap Style
+### User-Defined Components Must Be in Kebab Style

 When an element type starts with a lowercase letter, it refers to a built-in component like `<div>` or `<span>` and results in a string 'div' or 'span' passed to JSX.createElement.
 Types that have a dashed name like <my-foo /> compile to JSX.createElement('my-foo') and correspond to a component defined globally through `GlobalProvider`.

-We recommend naming components always with kebap style.
+We recommend naming components always with kebab style.

 ### Props in TSX